Supermarket giant Sainsbury’s has unveiled plans for its new Selly Oak development.

 This was despite a pledge to retain it in the redevelopment.

-The plans are currently available online at www.sellyoak-regeneration.co.uk
+* The plans can be seen at www.sellyoak-regeneration.co.uk